diskoverdata/diskover-docs/source_files/health_check.md

 ## Health Check
 ___

-The following section outlines health checks for the various Diskover's components.
+The following section outlines health checks for the various Diskover's components. 🚧 Note that this section is currently being revised.

 ### Elasticsearch Domain